ETS-Android5/closed-and-anxious/README.md

 <img width="668" alt="Screenshot 2022-05-04 at 17 13 24" src="https://user-images.githubusercontent.com/71443009/166713166-360a3fbb-ddfd-4b88-8a2e-3f4ea7e8d0cd.png">

-In the end we just updated the PlaylistUI by deleting the Backbutton which was no longer neede for navigation.
+In the end we just updated the PlaylistUI by deleting the Backbutton which was no longer needed for navigation.